pvandyken/bidsarray/README.md

 ::: --input --filter suffix=dwi datatype=dwi extension=.nii.gz
 ```

-`METHOD` tells the filter how to do the selection.
-By default, it looks for an exact match, but regex can also be used using `:match` and `:search`:
+~`METHOD` tells the filter how to do the selection.
+By default, it looks for an exact match, but regex can also be used using `:match` and `:search`:~

 ```bash
 ::: --input --filter 'suffix:match=[Tt][12]w?'
 ```

+**This doesn't actually work yet, it's coming soon to snakebids**

 Overall, `--filter` tends to REDUCE the number of rows in the output.